jcksnvllxr80/Learn-Coding/Appendix - 📜 How to make a script.md

 ## What is a script
-a list of commands that get ran in order
+A list of commands that get run in order.

-## prerequisites
+## Prerequisites
-- python
+- Python

-the command to run the script
+The command to run the script:
 `python <name-of-script>.py`

 ## Breakdown
-Let's breakdown each part of `python <name-of-script>.py`:
+Each part of `python <name-of-script>.py`:

 **1. `python`**